-- Enhance cargo and transportation (waterway, roadway and rail) visibility within the gateway to drive improved service delivery - Enhance and improve service delivery key performance indicators (KPIs) with a move toward real-time reporting and analytics - Support Port-area infrastructure investments that support the efficient flow of cargo to and from NWSA facilities - d.
-Design and develop appropriate rail support infrastructure in coordination with Tacoma Rail and the Class 1 railroads
+- a.
+Enhance cargo and transportation (waterway, roadway and rail) efficiencies within the gateway to drive improved service delivery - Enhance and improve service delivery key performance indicators (KPIs) with a move toward real-time reporting and analytics - Support port-area infrastructure investments that support the efficient flow of cargo to and from NWSA facilities - Work with third party vendors and key stakeholders to enhance data visibility in a sustainable and fiscally responsible manner

-Financial Performance
+3. Financial Performance